 About that $700 billion per year in revenue

 The revenue the trucking industry generates per year is higher than the GDP of over 150 countries in the world.
-In fact, if the trucking industry were a country unto itself, it would rank 33rd in overall GDP lists.
+In fact, if the industry were a country unto itself, it would rank 33rd in overall GDP lists.

 Most of that $700 billion is tied up in unpaid receivables

 At any given time, most of the revenue generated by the trucking industry is tied up in unpaid receivables.
 Trucking companies have to wait 30 days or longer to see a payment from clients.
-To solve this, most fleets and owner-operators use factoring to turn those unpaid receivables to cash within 24 hours.
+To solve this, most fleets and owner-operators use factoring to turn those unpaid receivables into cash within 24 hours.
 Express Freight Finance is a national leader in factoring services.
-Our founders have deep roots in the trucking industry and we offer solutions to keep the industry moving.
+Our founders have deep roots in the trucking industry, and we offer solutions to keep the industry moving.
 Contact our offices today to learn more about our comprehensive factoring services.